jigoshop/jigoshop/readme.txt

 * fix some international users not being able to add shipping or tax rates (italian & french)
 * removed dash from cart on downloadables until a more solid solution can be found
 * fix attributes slug when editing attribute names
+* fix for using the newer screen API on older WordPress'

 = 1.0 - 2012-02-01 =
 * New feature for Downloadable products: